nragonese/GACDProject/READ.md

   contains a description of all of the variables used and manipulations performed in creating total_data and total_data2.

-## total_data.txt

-  a txt file of the table output from steps 1-4 of the analysis.

 ## total_data2.txt
   a txt file of the table output from step 5 of the analysis

-## getdata%2Fprojectfiles%2FUCI HAR Dataset
-  two versions with the zipped and unzipped data sets downloaded from: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip